略過巡覽連結

 CHINA MARKET OVERVIEW

-2. Jiangsu Jiankun Chemical’s 150kpta MMA pant in Jiangsu is reportedly operating at low level.
+1. Jiangsu Jiankun Chemical’s 150kpta MMA plant in Jiangsu restarted in December.

 DOWNSTREAM